 Weathered Timber – Low Maintenace Solution

-One of the biggest concerns we find with our clients is the maintenance.
+One of the biggest concerns we find our clients have with their exterior timber, is the maintenance.
 Timber, being a natural product, is not able to stand up to the harsh Australian climate without changing.
-The sun’s harsh ultraviolet rays breaks down the lignin in the cellulose causing photo chemical colour change which occurs in any wood exposed to sunlight.
+The sun’s harsh ultraviolet rays break down the lignin in the cellulose; causing a photochemical colour change.
 The result is a change in the wood’s appearance from its original colour to a gradual silvery grey sheen.
-The only way to combat the timber weathering is through regular maintenance or leaving it to weather to a silver grey.
+The only way to combat timber weathering is through regular maintenance—or, you can embrace it, and allow the timber to weather to a natural silver-grey.

-Weathered timber is a great way to minimise maintenance however you do need to choose a stable timber.
-If the timber is not stable it can start to shrink and cup as the timber starts to weather.
+Weathered timber is a great way to minimise maintenance, however, you do need to choose a stable timber.
+If the timber is not stable it can start to shrink and cup as the timber weathers.

-Two low movement species are Pacific Teak and Burnt Ash.
+Two great, low movement species are Pacific Teak and Burnt Ash.

 Pacific Teak is a naturally stable hardwood which offers very low shrinkage.
 This means when exposed to the harsh Australian climate it stays dimensionally stable – perfect for exterior timber applications such as cladding and decking.
 Read more about Pacific Teak

 Burnt Ash is a thermally modified species which means it under goes a thermal modification process that seals the cell structure or ‘drinking straws’ – this greatly reduces movement and increases durability.
 Read more about Burnt Ash